cloudfoundry/pcap-release/ci/README.md

 Don't forget to remove separate pipelines that were created for testing.

+Note that your test pipeline does not need to be publicly exposed. [`upload-to-concourse.sh`](upload-to-concourse.sh) does that by default, so if this is undesirable you can `fly hide-pipeline` afterwards.

 ## Concourse Pipeline for Releases

 The releases of a `pcap-release` is done using [semantic-release](https://github.com/semantic-release/semantic-release).